Campus Police

 The University of Toronto Campus Police Service is dedicated to creating and maintaining a safe and secure environment for students, staff, faculty and visitors.

-Health and Counseling Centre
+Health and Counselling Centre

 The UTM Health & Counselling Centre (HCC) is your partner in maintaining physical and emotional wellness while studying at UTM.
 The Centre is staffed by a team of friendly and dedicated health professionals that provide high quality health care to our diverse student body.
 Funded in part through student fees, HCC services are accessible to all UTM students – part-time and full-time, graduate and undergraduate, domestic and international – and making an appointment is both safe and easy.